 To that end, we reviewed dozens of stories, photos, and complaints regarding broken leashes.
 Some of the most common ways that leashes break include:

-- The main portion of the leash can snap.
+- The main portion of the leash (be it leather, nylon, rope, or chain) can snap.

 - The hardware used in the leash can break.